ucdavis-informatics/pieval/example_database/README.md

 project_name - unique project name
 example_id - the unique_id of this example
 source_id - the unique source_id of this example.
-Allows us to tie annotations back to original data data - the data presented to the user for review prompt - The prompt containing the assertion the user either agrees or disagrees with
+Allows us to tie annotations back to original data data - the data presented to the user for review, commonly truncated from source (aka enriched with the content specific to the annotation task) data_ext - the data presented to the user for review, the full source of the original report from which the truncated/enriched content was selected prompt - The prompt containing the assertion the user either agrees or disagrees with

 #### project_users